mfcovington/djangocms-lab-data/README.md

         THUMBNAIL_SUBDIR = 'versions'
         ```

+- Run `python manage.py makemigrations cms_lab_data` to create the `cms_lab_data` migrations.

+- Run `python manage.py migrate` to create the `cms_lab_data` models.

+- Start the development server (`python manage.py runserver`) and visit http://127.0.0.1:8000/

+- Create a CMS page and insert the `Data Set Plugin` into a placeholder field.

+- Create a CMS page and attach the `Data App` under `Advanced Settings` for the page.

 - To access `cms_lab_data` pages without using a django CMS AppHook, include URL configurations for `cms_lab_data` and media (if `DEBUG == True`) in your project's `urls.py` file:

     ```python